 - Played with in the French-German mini-series Carlos.
 Carlos the Jackal shows his Venezuelan girlfriend a suitcase full of weapons.
 He places a grenade in her mouth, letting her tease the ring with her tongue and teeth, then suddenly removes the grenade from her mouth.
 The pin doesn't come out, of course.

 - Shadowrun.
 In the short story "Balance" in Shadowland magazine #6, a dwarf does this with a concussion grenade while fighting a gang of zombies.
+This is averted in the game itself: modern grenades are radio signal-activated and no longer have physical pins.

 - Persona 3: upon being defeated near the top of Tartarus, a wounded Jin stays behind and does this to blow up the Shadows climbing up from lower floors.